Ryzon3/mirage-script/QUICKSTART.md

 # MirageScript Quickstart

 The Mirage CLI now hands your entire `.mirage` file to `gpt-5-mini`, then steps aside.
 The model interprets every instruction, calls the available tools, and writes the terminal output via `emit_output`.
-This quick tour shows a few scripts that play nicely with the LLM interpreter.
+This quick tour highlights a few scripts that work well with the LLM interpreter.

 ## 1. Hello Mirage
-Create `hello.mirage` with a short story:
+Create `hello.mirage` with a minimal script:

 ```
 story "Hello Mirage"

 begin:
-  note "Introduce the project."
+  note with "Introduce the project."
   show greeting
 ```

 Add a comment near the top (optional) reminding the model what the verbs mean:

 ```
-# Interpret `note` as a narrator aside.
+# Interpret `note with` as an explanatory aside.
 Use emit_output to share it.
 # Interpret `show X` as printing a memory or idea named X.
 ```